introcp/2025/README.md

 This repository contains all the source material for the "Introduction to Computer Programming" course, available online at [https://introcp.github.io/](https://introcp.github.io/).

+A (full) ToC of the course is available at [https://introcp.github.io/toc](https://introcp.github.io/toc).

 ## 1. Repository Structure

 The repository is organized into four main directories: